 Using Carpet Tape

 Carpet tape offers the best combination of comfort and stability.
 It goes under the mattress and keeps the bottom area firmly in place.
 The tape comes in rolls, so you can cut it to the right length and apply it to the bottom of your mattress.
+Not every mattress has a polypropylene base, one of the most demanded plastic compositions for various applications, including keeping a mattress in one place (1).
+In cases like these, using external sources, like carpet tape, can effectively keep your bed stable.

 Wedge the sides of the frame and the mattress